Visit Culture & Heritage Tourist Attractions in Kuala Lumpur

 The Westin Kuala Lumpur's Guide to Malaysian Culture

 Malaysia is a multi–ethnic, multicultural, and multilingual society, and the many ethnic groups in Malaysia maintain separate cultural identities.
-The beauty of the country lies in the diversity and some must-visit heritages spots in Kuala Lumpur will enable you to understand more about the Malaysian culture.
+The beauty of the country lies in the diversity and some must-visit heritage tourist attractions in Kuala Lumpur will enable you to understand more about the Malaysian culture.

 National Museum (Muzium Negara)